tiernap/wordpress_stack/README.md

 # WordPress Stack

-This project is to build a wordpress app stack in 1: Docker and 2: Openshift
+This project is to deploy a wordpress app stack in 1: Docker and 2: Openshift

 ## 1. Docker
-This stack uses docker compose to deploy two containers: db & app
+This stack uses docker compose to deploy two containers: db & app The app container is built using Dockerfile.

 Requirements: